montesmariana/montesmariana.github.io/NephoVis/README.txt

     - a file with the name [type].models.tsv (described below, item 3)
     - a file with the name [type].tsv (described below, item 4)
     - files with a name format to be defined (now it's 'ppmi.[type].[window].[corpus].tsv') with the ppmi values of the context words.
+    - a file with the name [type].models.dist.tsv if you want a distance matrix in level 2 (see item 7).
     I still have to figure out a straightforward way of matching a given model to the right weighting system.
 Finally (or for starters) you need an index file with the links to access the clouds (see item 5).
 It doesn't need to be the one I designed, but if you use it, adapt the background picture